 Living with allergies has gotten so much better in the past few years thanks to the requirements of labeling all food in grocery stores, as well as the sheer quantity of allergy free alternatives available in most stores.

 As for what I use to clean, this is an ever evolving list.
 You can read how I make my own skincare routine, how I make my own handsoap here.
-More articles on this will be written soon.
+Make sure you check out my 3 ingredient shampoo article!
 Coconut allergies are something I’m very passionate about as it’s so difficult to live life with one.

 While not the biggest change to your life with a coconut allergy, there are some new considerations to make from the options available to you when dining out.
 No longer can you just go grab a quick bite to eat, nor will you be able to freely eat at a friend’s house.